ContentMine/FutureTDM/tutorial/zika/README.md

 ### Download from Europe PMC

-The first step always is to get the needed data from the API's.
-For this we use [getpapers](https://github.com/ContentMine/workshop-resources/tree/master/software-tutorials/cproject), the ContentMine tool for getting papers via different Publisher-API's.
-In this tutorial we will mainly use open access literature from [Europe PMC](http://europepmc.org/).
-We can search within their database of 3.5 million fulltext papers from life-sciences.
+The first step always is to get the needed data from the APIs.
+For this, we use [getpapers](https://github.com/ContentMine/workshop-resources/tree/master/software-tutorials/cproject), the ContentMine tool for getting papers via different Publisher APIs.
+In this tutorial, we will mainly use open access literature from [Europe PMC](http://europepmc.org/).
+We can search within their database of 3.5 million fulltext papers from the life-sciences.
 About one million of these are Open Access.
 Please refer to [Europe PMC-Data](http://europepmc.org/FtpSite) for details.
 This will take less than 200MB of memory.

 **Get Zika publications**

-First we want to set the variables for the query and for the folder we want the data to be stored in.
+First, we want to set the variables for the query and for the folder we want the data to be stored in.

 ```bash
 QUERY='zika'
 FOLDER='zika'
 ```

-Then we have a look, how many results we find for the query term.
+Then, we have a look at how many results we find for the query term.
 For further information on how to create more complex queries for the EUPMC API, read [here](https://github.com/ContentMine/getpapers/wiki/europepmc-query-format) or [here](https://github.com/ContentMine/workshop-resources/tree/master/software-tutorials/getpapers#complex-queries-for-europepmc).

 ```bash
 getpapers -q $QUERY -o $FOLDER
 ```
-1126 papers are found in this case (14.
+1126 papers were found in this case (14.
 03. 2017).

-Then we download the ```fulltext.xml``` files for each publication.
+Then, we download the ```fulltext.xml``` files for each publication.
 For this, add ```-x``` flag to the query.
-The results then can be viewed again with the tree command.
+The results can then be viewed again with the tree command.

 ```bash
 getpapers -q $QUERY -o $FOLDER -x